spacemeshos/multiple_post_services_demo/readme.md

 ## Standalone network

-We will operate a network with epochs lasting 15 minutes, layers that last for 1 minute, with a poet cycle gap of 5 minutes and a phase shift of 10 minutes.
+We will operate a network with epochs lasting 15 minutes, layers that last for 1 minute, with a poet cycle gap of 5 minutes, and a phase shift of 10 minutes.

 Please note that in standalone mode, the poet works within the same process as the node, which might lead to occasional 100% usage of one CPU core.